javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

   <script>
   let elem = document.body;

-  // let's examine what it is?
-  alert(elem.nodeType); // 1 => element
+  // let's examine: what type of node is in elem? alert(elem.nodeType); // 1 => element

-  // and the first child is...
+  // and its first child is...
   alert(elem.firstChild.nodeType); // 3 => text

   // for the document object, the type is 9